davejinyoung/mac-desktop-app-swicher/README.md

 - Ability to quit a running app by clicking a customizable key on the currently selected app on the panel
 - Ability to close a window instance of a running app by clicking a customizable key on the currently selected app on the panel
 - Ability to open a new window of a running app by clicking a customizable key on the currently selected app on the panel
-- Can choose to display only the applications on the current desktop/space or all applications
 - Ability to determine whether holding the app switcher shortcut continuously cycles through apps or stops at the last/first app, depending on user settings.

 ### Usage